hanifmb/planar-motion/readme.md

 #### What is planar motion?

 Any agent moving on a planar surface can be described as planar motion.
-For example, this includes a car moving along a flat road or a multirotor flying at a constant altitude.
+For example, a car driving along a flat road or a multirotor flying at a constant altitude is planar motion.

 #### Why should I care about minimal solutions?